QuaziSamiha/Caffeine_Cozy/README.md

 4. Product Page Design:
 Design a product page displaying product cards.
 Each product card should include an image container, product name, description, and price.

 5. Dynamic Product Viewing:
-Develop a dynamic product view page.
+Developed a dynamic product view page.
 Upon clicking on a product card, users should be directed to a dynamic page displaying detailed information about the selected product.

 6. Admin Product Management:
 Within the admin section, replicate the product page designed for users.
 Additionally, include add, delete, and update products button there, don’t need to implement functionality.